jnozzi/cocoadev.com/markdown/CommandPrompt.md

 ----
 IMO the fact that somebody recommended     exec("cat x"); is very bad.
 First of all, the function doesn't exist.
 Second, the function that does exist does not parse shell command strings.
 The entire idea is mistaken and makes no sense.
 Either the person posting it is so inexperienced that he doesn't realize how very little he actually knows about the subject, in which case he should limit himself to reading other people's advice for a year or so, or he does realize it and decides to post anyway, in which case he's just a fool and should limit himself to reading other people's advice indefinitely until this changes.

 Given the followups, the second choice would appear to be correct.
 Pietro is young and no doubt will become a fine programmer one day.
 But until that day arrives, he should be more careful.
 The need to help people can be strong, but attention should always be paid to ensure that this need doesn't overshadow the actual helping.
-General/ShotgunDebugging is even worse when applied to other people's problems.
-In a case like this, I have to say that bad advice is worse than none. -- General/MikeAsh
+ShotgunDebugging is even worse when applied to other people's problems.
+In a case like this, I have to say that bad advice is worse than none. -- MikeAsh

 ----

-Cocoatech has a subclass of General/NSView, General/CocoaTechTerminal, which I think is much along the lines of what you're looking for.
-It's available as open source, at http://www.cocoatech.com/opensource.php, and is used in General/PathFinder.
-Much easier than writing your own.  --General/DavidCooke
+Cocoatech has a subclass of NSView, CocoaTechTerminal, which I think is much along the lines of what you're looking for.
+It's available as open source, at http://www.cocoatech.com/opensource.php, and is used in PathFinder.
+Much easier than writing your own.  --DavidCooke

 ----